 SEO and PPC aren’t mutually exclusive.
 SEO and PPC are two of the best marketing platforms out there.
-It would help if you learned how to use both channels together to win at online marketing.
+It would help if you learned how to use both channels to win online marketing.

 Your choice will depend on your budget and how fast you want to build targeted traffic.
 With digital marketing, especially if you’re starting, there’s always the question about SEO vs PPC.

 What are the pros and cons of an SEO campaign and PPC campaign?
 And which one is better for your digital marketing campaign?

-The consensus is that PPC costs money, and it brings immediate results, while SEO is free, but takes time.
+The consensus is that PPC costs money, bringing immediate results, while SEO is free but takes time.
 So it’s a simple trade, time for money.
 Well, it’s more to that than you might expect.
 I’ll clarify everything below.

 What is Search Engine Optimisation (SEO)?

 According to this, Search Engine Optimisation (SEO) is affecting the online visibility of a website or a web page in a web search engine’s organic results—often referred to as “natural” or “earned” results.

 Having your site listed in organic results can influence the perceived credibility of your site and business with your target audience looking for your product or service.

 Many search engine users skip ads and trust organic search results more, and many of these users click on them.

-We can divide SEO into two categories, i.e. on-page optimisation and off-page optimisation.
+We can divide SEO effort into two categories, i.e. on-page optimisation and off-page optimisation.

-On-page optimisation involves everything that you do on a page to optimise it, e.g. editing its content, adding content, doing HTML or another coding.
+On-page optimisation involves everything you do on a page to optimise it, e.g. editing its content, adding content, doing HTML or another coding.

-We do these to increase its relevance to specific keywords or topics and to remove barriers to the indexing activities of search engines.
+We do these to increase its relevance to specific keywords or topics and remove barriers to search engines’ indexing activities.

 You can start by doing some simple keyword research and writing your content.
-But if you really want to call yourself an SEO expert, you must learn a lot more than just basic keyword research and link building.
+But if you want to call yourself an SEO expert, you must learn a lot more than just basic keyword research and link building.

 Off-page optimisation is activities conducted outside of your web page (hence the name off-page) to promote your web page or site, such as creating inbound links (backlinks) to the content of your web page.